-On this track we have discussed anger in schizophrenia.
+In this section we have discussed anger in schizophrenia.
 Our discussion will be include three main topics.
 These three topics are anger related to delusions, strategies for coping with anger, and problem solving strategies for clients with schizophrenia.

-On the next track we will discuss cognitive difficulties.
+In the next section we will discuss cognitive difficulties.
 We will examine five basic cognitive skills.
 Our discussion will focus on how schizophrenia affects each basic cognitive skill and ways to cope with the resulting cognitive difficulties.
 The five basic cognitive skills we will examine are attention and concentration, information processing speed, memory and learning, executive functions, and social cognition.

 Peer-Reviewed Journal Article References: